Collingwood, Victoria: Community radio

 3CR is an independent community radio station that is located at the Victoria Parade end of Smith Street.
 The station has been based in the suburb since 1977 and its frequency is 855AM.

 PBS 106.7FM relocated from St Kilda to Collingwood and is located at 47 Easey Street.
 PBS is a community radio station that celebrated its 25th year of broadcasting in 2004.

 Arts

-The Collingwood arts precinct, known as Collingwood Yards, is located on the site of the former Collingwood Technical School and opened on 13 March 2021.
-Circus Oz is also located in Perry Street and has a purpose-built Melba Spiegeltent.
+The Collingwood Arts Precinct, known as Collingwood Yards, is located on the site of the former Collingwood Technical School and opened on 13 March 2021.
+Circus Oz is also located in the Yards on Perry Street and has a purpose-built Melba Spiegeltent.

 Economy

-Jetstar and Madman Entertainment have head offices in Collingwood.
+Airline Jetstar, media distributor Madman Entertainment, vitamin brand Swisse and luxury cosmetics brand Aesop have their headquarters located in Collingwood.
+Many architecture firms are based or have offices in Collingwood and neighbouring Fitzroy, including the headquarters of DKO Architecture.

 Commercial areas

 The main commercial area is Smith Street, which borders Fitzroy.
 In 2021, Smith Street was named the coolest street in the world.

 Gay village

 Collingwood is one of Melbourne's gay villages with several gay oriented entertainment venues.
 These include the Peel Dancebar which, in 2007, was granted the legal right to ban heterosexual patrons from the bar.
-By November 2019, sex on premises venue Club 80 had operated in Collingwood for over twenty years.
+By November 2019, sex on premises venue Club 80 had operated in Collingwood for over twenty years, but was closed in 2020 after the sale of its building.